|Office:||121 Kolf Sports Center|

 |College:||UW-Whitewater (2005), Southwest Minnesota State University (2011)|

-Kevin Tomasiewicz (tom-ah-shev-its) enters his fifth season as UW-Oshkosh's head baseball coach.
+Kevin Tomasiewicz (tom-ah-shev-its) enters his sixth season as UW-Oshkosh's head baseball coach.

 During the 2016 season, Tomasiewicz led UW-Oshkosh to a 19-21-1 record, including a fourth-place 9-11 mark in the WIAC.
 The Titans went on to place third at the WIAC tournament.

 In 2015, Tomasiewicz guided UW-Oshkosh to a 26-17 overall record and a 14-10 WIAC mark.
 The Titans produced their most wins since 2008, finishing fourth in the regular season league standings and third in the WIAC tournament.
 UW-Oshkosh also set a program record with 96 stolen bases.

 In his debut season of 2014, Tomasiewicz led the Titans to a 17-19 overall record.

 Tomasiewicz came to UW-Oshkosh from North Park University (Ill.), where he served as associate head coach from 2012-13.